 How early do I need to book?

 Book early!
 I can’t emphasis this enough!
-If you book between November and February you will have a good chance of all of your chosen refuges being available.
-However for this Summer I would recommend booking now or as soon as you possibly can.
-The demand will be high following the travel restrictions of 2020 and 2021 with many hikers who weren’t able to travel, re-scheduling for this year..
+If you book between October and December you will have a good chance of all of your chosen refuges being available.

 A big problem occurs if you leave booking your Tour du Mont Blanc accommodation later than this.
 Then only some of your chosen refuges might have availability.
 Then you would need to either wait, ask to go onto the refuge’s waiting list (and remain in regular contact with the refuge) to see if any cancellations occur over your chosen dates (risky) or re-schedule your entire itinerary to find refuges that are available.
 Trust me this is a complete nightmare.
 Booking super early alleviates the stress of having to re-plan your entire TMB, which will have taken you a long time to plan.